Neville J McDonald Mcdonald

-His research interests are electronic apex locators, instrumentation systems, and endodontic surgery, especially regeneration techniques.
-He has interests in the ethical and legal aspects of endodontics and the use of human subjects in clinical research.Â
+His research interests are electronic apex locators, instrumentation systems, endodontic surgery, and clinical trials of local anesthesia .Â He has interests in the ethical and legal aspects of endodontics and the use of human subjects in clinical research.Â

-He is a past president of the Phi Chapter of Omicron Kappa Upsilon, the Maryland State Association of Endodontists and is a recipient of the American Association of Endodontists Award of Merit and an honorary member of the Svrakov Academy, Sofia, Bulgaria.
-He is a Diplomate of the American board of Endodontists, a member of the Royal Australasian College of Dentists [Specialist Stream, Endodontics] and sits on the Board of the Michigan Association of Endodontists of which he is the President 2008-2009].
+He is a past president of the Phi Chapter of Omicron Kappa Upsilon, the Maryland State Association of Endodontists and is a recipient of the American Association of Endodontists Award of Merit.Â He is a Diplomate and current Director of the American Board of Endodontics, a member of the Royal Australasian College of Dentists [Specialist Stream, Endodontics] and is a past president of the Michigan Association of Endodontists.

 Description of Research Area(s):